bigterboy/notebook/README_DOCKER.md

     `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build` ==> only use for production  ==> so it will build image again and don't copy like docker-compose-dev.yml
     ------------HIGHLIGHT--------------

+5432 port of postgres can not be change